TroyGrogan/Hangout/README.md

 I personally have made signifigant improvements to the app since the class has finished.
 These things include:
 - Big improvements to the app's overall color pallete.
 It before had this ugly coral/ peach color that was very draining on the eyes :)
 - HUGE UI/UX improvements.
-Things in regards to how the app pages flow, the sizing and positioning of buttons, color contrast, use cases, etc.
+Things in regard to how the app pages flow, the sizing and positioning of buttons, color contrast, use cases, etc.
 - Re-designed search bar.
 Instead of just searching for location, it has these search parameters instead: "Dates Available", "Location", "Search Categories For Events"
 - Mobile web browser support, as well as PWA support
 - Rearchitected the backend and frontend relationship.
 Before, the app was storing the massive Life Category and Sugggestion prompt datasets in PostgreSQL.
 I later realized that this data load can actually be moved to the frontend with JSON files, which are one of the fastest possible files out there.
 And, in doing this, I don't use slow SQL database operations.
 I only need SQL operations for when the data changes, not STATIC/ unchanging data, the frontend is a STATIC website, and plus I leave more room for backend compute in general, which is what my AI model needs.
 It works beautifully.